 Nihahi Creek, on the west side of Nihahi Ridge, is a unique hiking adventure in Elbow Valley, Kananaskis Country, Alberta, Canada.

-A gentle slope through the forest for a kilometer gives little indication of the wilderness adventure ahead.
-If you find them, faint side trails reveal a couple of well-hidden view points into this fascinating canyon.
+Trail on a gentle slope through forest for a kilometer gives little indication of the wilderness adventure ahead.
+If you find them, faint side trails to the left reveal a couple of well camouflaged view points into this fascinating canyon.

 Where the trail passes an open stony area on usually dry creek bed creek on the left, it is important to turn sharply left and down in the reverse direction to enter the canyon.
 It is easy to miss this junction and if you hike past it, it is necessary to turn back and enter the canyon access point.
 This entrance point is not obvious so it is important to watch carefully.